Corporate

 Director Affiliations and Attendance

-Additional information relating to Directors standing for election, including a list of all public companies, and certain private companies, for which they serve as board members, as well as their attendance records for all Board and Committee meetings for the year ended December 31, 2023, can be found in the Corporation's 2024 Management Proxy Circular.
+Additional information relating to Directors standing for election, including a list of all public companies, and certain private companies, for which they serve as board members, as well as their attendance records for all Board and Committee meetings for the year ended December 31, 2024, can be found in the Corporation's 2025 Management Proxy Circular.

 Each Director is expected to attend a minimum of 75 per cent of the aggregate of all regularly scheduled Board meetings and meetings of committees on which they serve, held during the year.
 Those Directors who fail to meet this requirement must meet with the Chair of the Governance and Sustainability Committee to discuss the reasons contributing to the Director’s attendance record and the Chair will make a recommendation to the Governance and Sustainability Committee, as necessary, with respect to the Director’s continued service on the Board.
-In the absence of personal circumstances beyond the Director’s control having prevented the Director from attending the requisite minimum proportion of applicable meetings, such as health reasons, the Governance and Sustainability Committee will not recommend the Director for re-election at the next meeting of shareholders of the Corporation at which Directors are to be elected.
+In the absence of exceptional circumstances beyond the Director’s control having prevented the Director from attending the requisite minimum proportion of applicable meetings, the Governance and Sustainability Committee will not recommend the Director for re-election at the next meeting of shareholders of the Corporation at which Directors are to be elected.

 Nomination of Directors